 About the ingredients

-Pumpkin: Any kind of pumpkin works in this recipe.
-I often use butternut pumpkin (butternut squash).
-I chop it into small 2 to 3cm chunks so that it doesn’t take too long to roast.
-My top tip?
-If you can get hold of ready -chopped pumpkin or squash cubes – go for it!
-We’re all about saving time around here.
+Pumpkin: Any kind of pumpkin works in this recipe (butternut pumpkin, kabocha, delicata, and more…).
+Chop it into small 2 to 3cm chunks so that it doesn’t take too long to roast.
+Or buy ready-chopped!

 Olive oil: For roasting the pumpkin.
 Any kind you happen to have although I often use a light olive oil rather than extra virgin for cooking.

-Chorizo: You could say chorizo is the ‘magic’ ingredient that takes this salad from good to heavenly.
-In case you don’t know, it’s a type of Spanish pork sausage.
+Chorizo: You could say chorizo is the ‘magic’ ingredient that takes this pumpkin and feta salad from good to heavenly.
+In case you don’t know, chorizo is a type of Spanish pork sausage.
 Sometimes you have to peel some paper or thick skin off the chorizo before slicing it, sometimes not.
 But don’t worry, that part will be pretty obvious!

 See if you can find a whole sausage for this recipe.
-It’s widely available here in Australia (try Aldi if you have one near you) but if not where you live try a European style deli.
+If you can’t find one in the supermarket, try a European style deli.

 Feta cheese: I like Greek or Greek style feta, but any will be fine in this recipe.
 This also adds to the incredible umami flavour, so don’t skip it.